SUSE/scc-hypervisor-collector/doc/man/scc-hypervisor-collector.1.md

   **-C**, **--check**
   : Checks the specified configuration settings for correctness, reporting
     any issues found.

+  **--scc-credentials-check**
+  : Validate that the supplied SCC credentials can be used to successfully
+    connect to the SUSE Customer Center.

   **-h**, **--help**
   : Provides basic details about the available command line options.